karatelabs/karate/README.md

 > There is no need to prefix variable names with `$` on the left-hand-side of [`match`](#match) statements because it is implied.
 You *can* if you want to, but since [*only* JsonPath (on variables)](#match-and-variables) is allowed here, Karate ignores the `$` and looks only at the variable name.
 None of the examples in the documentation use the `$varName` form on the LHS, and this is the recommended best-practice.

 ## `responseBytes`
-This will always hold the contents of the response as raw bytes.
+This will always hold the contents of the response as a byte-array.
 This is rarely used, unless you are expecting binary content returned by the server.
 Here is an example: [`binary.feature`](karate-netty/src/test/java/com/intuit/karate/mock/binary.feature).

 ## `responseCookies`
 The `responseCookies` variable is set upon any HTTP response and is a map-like (or JSON-like) object.
 It can be easily inspected or used in expressions.